The Big Picture

-At the Australian Centre for Plant Functional Genomics (ACPFG) our scientists are improving wheat and barley's tolerance to environmental stresses such as drought, heat, salinity and nutrient toxicities.
+At ACPFG our scientists are improving wheat and barley's tolerance to environmental stresses such as drought, heat, salinity and nutrient toxicities.
 These stresses known as abiotic stresses, are a major cause of yield and quality loss throughout the world and cause significant problems for cereal growers.

 We aim to improve wheat and barley's responses to these stresses using biotechnology.
 By using new technology and breeding techniques we are providing innovative and environmentally attractive solutions to the problems faced by cereal growers.

 We're about research

 Our research programs focus on these environmental stresses.
 Our scientists are investigating the genes that control tolerance mechanisms and developing strategies for applying these results to cereal breeding.
 This research is improving how these plants function and yield under changing climatic conditions.

 We're about generating knowledge

 Specifically, we're interested in knowledge about wheat and barley, and the many different ways that we can help these crops to grow in increasingly difficult environmental conditions.

 And we're about technology